 update adds or changes subscribed searches.
 Each subscribed search is identified by a name attribute.
 The value of the name attribute is generated and managed by the MAP Client.
 To add a new search request to a subscription, the MAP Client specifies a new name attribute on the update element.
-To modify an existing search request, the MAP Client specifies the name attribute of an existing search.
-The value of the name attribute MUST be a string between 1 and 20 characters in length, such as a unique integer value for each search the client subscribes to.
+To replace an existing search request, the MAP Client specifies the name attribute of an existing search.
+The value of the name attribute MUST be a string between 1 and 20 characters in length.
+For instance, a MAP client specifying a unique integer value as the name of each search might use "0" for the first search in an IF-MAP session and increment by one for each successive search it makes in the same session.
 The client MUST specify the name attribute in every update element of a subscriptionRequest.